10 Best Books About Drug & Alcohol Addiction

-Because it’s so entangled with the human condition, stories about addiction cross virtually every genre of literature, from fiction to memoir to self-help and, yes, even science-fiction fantasy.
-Most recently, writer Suzanne Collins included an alcoholic character, Haymitch Abernathy, in her young adult series “The Hunger Games.”
+Because it’s so entangled with the human condition, stories about addiction across virtually every genre of literature, from fiction to memoir to self-help and, yes, even science-fiction fantasy.
+Recently, writer Suzanne Collins included an alcoholic character, Haymitch Abernathy, in her young adult series “The Hunger Games.”

 - The Anatomy of Addiction